 Think big but start small.
 Even those who are big industry players right now did not start like that.
 Even if you have chosen a career you are passionate about, you will still need to work hard.
 There is no substitute for that.
 It may take months or years but with persistence and hard work, you will get there so be patient.

 They say there is nothing new under the sun. but as I always say, the world always reserves a place for the best.
 Make a difference and you will be recognized, be it in your own business or as an employee.
 Stand out from the rest if you want to be recognized.
 If you are an employee, set your mark and make yourself indispensable, be somebody who is very hard to replace.

 In anything that you do, make your presence felt and needed so that your absence can be noticed.
 I am gonna share with you my story.
 On my last job, I made my mark and became irreplaceable.
 I would take vacations for 2 months away from my job and still, my manager would follow up with me as to when I was going back to work.
 Now, isn’t that a wonderful thing?
 You tell me?

 Start building your brand and you will get noticed.

-I would love to hear from you so please, leave a comment for me below and may you also promote my blog by sharing it with at least 3 people.
+I would love to hear from you so please, leave a comment for me below on how you chose your career, and if you found this useful kindly subscribe and share it with others.